SunRice

-SunRice is the consumer brand and trading name of Ricegrowers Limited, which is one of the largest rice food companies in the world and one of Australia's leading branded food exporters.
-In the 2022 Financial Year, the company recorded revenue of A$1.3 billion and Net Profit After Tax of A$48.7 million.
+SunRice is one of the largest rice food companies in the world and one of Australia's leading branded food exporters.

 The SunRice Group comprises multiple businesses, assets and operations across Australia, New Zealand, the Middle East, the United States, the Pacific Islands and Asia.
 It has around 35 major brands in approximately 50 global markets and employs over 2,000 people.

 Australian rice production is based in regional southern New South Wales.
 The company's head office is located in Leeton (with a corporate office also in Sydney), and it has rice mills in Leeton, Deniliquin, and Coleambally.
 SunRice also operates stockfeed plants in Leeton, Tongala and Cobden.

-In 2014, SunRice expanded to North Queensland with the purchase of the rice mill in Brandon, having recognised the region as an opportunity to grow specialty rice varieties to complement its existing supply of rice from the Riverina region in New South Wales.

-In 2020, the SunRice Group celebrated its 70th anniversary.
-In the same year, its CopRice business converted the Coleambally Mill into a ruminant feed mill, the largest of its kind in Australia.
+In 2020, its CopRice business converted the Coleambally Mill into a ruminant feed mill, the largest of its kind in Australia.

-Today, the SunRice Group has operations across Australia, the USA, Singapore, United Arab Emirates, New Zealand, Solomon Islands, Japan, Jordan, Vietnam and Papua New Guinea.
+Today, the SunRice Group has operations across Australia, the United States, Singapore, United Arab Emirates, New Zealand, Solomon Islands, Japan, Jordan, Vietnam and Papua New Guinea.